lzfelix/django-tdd/README.md

 - I've used the CDN version of Bootstrap instead of downloading the static content, further, HTML has to be slightly adapter for some reason;

+## Chapter 08

+- Using environment variable instead of command line argument to run functional tests against a real server.
+This avoids `unittest` trying to load a non-existing module with the name of the url